ampproject/amphtml/extensions/amp-bind/amp-bind.md

 The `amp-bind` component enables custom stateful interactivity on AMP pages.

 For performance and to avoid the risk of unexpected content jumping, `amp-bind` does not evaluate expressions on page load.
-This means that the visual elements should be given a default state and not rely `amp-bind` for initial render.
+This means that the visual elements should be given a default state and not rely on `amp-bind` for initial render.

 <figure class="alignment-wrapper  margin-">
 <amp-youtube